raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 ## Program USB host boot mode

 This step is only required on the Raspberry Pi 3A, 3A+ and 3B.
-(The Raspberry Pi 3B+ already has the required OTP bit set).

 To enable the USB host boot mode bit, the Pi needs to be booted from an SD card with a special option to enable USB host boot mode.